 ANIMALS are much more easily hypnotised than mesmerised.
-Domestic animals are affected more easily than others, which do not so readily come within the natural controlling influence of man.
-A snake will fascinate a bird, a child, and sometimes a man.
+Domestic animals are affected more easily than others which do not so readily come within the natural controlling influence of man.
+A snake will fascinate a bird, a child and sometimes a man.
 To withstand the glare of a rattlesnake's eye with self-command is no easy matter.
 It has been done.
 Men have been known to creep on hands and knees slowly and deliberately up to a rattlesnake, and just as it was about to spring and strike, seize it by the neck with the left hand, and cut off its head by a stroke of the bowie-knife in the right hand.

-Tales of Eastern travel are full of incidents of snakecharmers, or tamers, while others fail completely in this direction.
-Again, I have known persons who could control "beasts, not bodies"-that is, animals, but not human beings, and others who had no influence over the former, but were very successful with the latter.
+Tales of Eastern travel are full of incidents of snake-charmers, or tamers.
+The methods used are mesmeric in character.
+I have known persons who could control "beasts not bodies"-that is animals, but not human being, and others who had no influence over the former, but were very successful with the latter.
 This is a matter largely of temperament, natural aptitude, and association.
 Notwithstanding this, all may learn something about it.
-A reasonable amount of perseverance and practice will demonstrate whether you have the requisite gifts or not.
+A reasonable amount of perseverance and practice will demonstrate whether you have a requisite gifts or not.